7-night, all-inclusive nature tour

 This tour does not include flights to and from Panama City, all taxes, private airport transfers, tips and alcoholic beverages.

 This tour is limited to 12 participants.

 To book this special nature package, please contact us.
 Spaces are limited so book your spot now!

 This tour will be led by Canopy Lodge guide Tino Sanchez and Canopy Family biologist Linda Harrison.
 Tino has been photographing and learning the butterflies around the Canopy Family lodges for several years now.
 His knowledge and love for butterflies is obvious.
-Linda had studied butterflies in Florida for 20 years prior to moving permanently to Panama in 2011.
-Since then, she has feverishly been learning the butterflies of Panama – along with the plants associated – and, with Tino, are perfect complements to each other in the field.
-Tino and Linda look forward to sharing the butterflies of Panama with you!
+Linda studied butterflies in Florida for 20 years prior to moving permanently to Panama in 2011.
+Since then, she has feverishly been learning the butterflies of Panama, along with associated plants.
+Linda and Tino are perfect complements to each other in the field, and they look forward to sharing the butterflies of Panama with you!

 7-night, all-inclusive nature tour

 Arrival and Orientation